Red Velvet (wrestler): All Elite Wrestling / Ring of Honor (2020–present)

 On February 10, 2024 tapings of Ring of Honor Red Velvet entered the inaugural ROH Women's World Television Championship tournament where in the first round she defeated Sandra Moone.
-On the February 24th, 2024 episode of Ring of Honor Red Velvet defeated Leyla Hirsch in the second round of the ROH Women's World Television Championship tournament to advance.
+On the February 24 episode of Ring of Honor Red Velvet defeated Leyla Hirsch in the second round of the ROH Women's World Television Championship tournament to advance.
 On the March 16, 2024 tapings of ROH during the semifinals of the tournament Red Velvet faced Queen Aminata but was not successful.
 On April 13, 2024 Red Velvet faced Athena for the ROH Women's World Championship at AEW Battle of the Belts X but was not successful.
 On July 26, 2024 Red Velvet won the ROH Women's World Television Championship against Billie Starkz at Death Before Dishonor.
 On December 20 at Final Battle, Velvet successfully defended her title against Leyla Hirsch.
 In July 2025, Velvet suffered an injury and would be unable to defend her title.
 As of result, an interim champion was crowned on July 11 at Death Before Dishonor.
+On the November 19 episode of Collision, Velvet was defeated by interim champion Mercedes Moné in a title unification match to determine the undisputed ROH Women's World Television Champion, ending her record-setting reign at 481 days.
+On December 5 at Final Battle, Velvet defeated Moné to regain the ROH Women's World Television Championship.